 That God’s image in man may go beyond the physical is not ruled out, but it may turn out that the Genesis writer intends to give us no information in that regard.

 He maintains that to distinguish between the image itself and its manifestation is to foist a Platonic way of thinking onto the text which is foreign to biblical thought.
 Over against this idea I would place von Rad’s opposite contention.
 “This commission to rule is not considered as belonging to the definition of God’s image; but it is its consequence, i.e., that for which man is capable because of it.”10 This seems to be closer to the truth, not because it reflects Platonic thinking (von Rad, I think, would be horrified at that accusation), but because it is the most natural way of handling the language of the text.
-We must emphasize again that the author may not intend to tell us any more about the content of the image, for, as von Rad caution: “…the text speaks less of the nature of God’s image than of its purpose.
+We must emphasize again that the author may not intend to tell us any more about the content of the image, for, as von Rad cautions, “The text speaks less of the nature of God’s image than of its purpose.
 There is less said about the gift itself than about the task.”11

 The final feature of the creation account unique to man is that explicit statement that he is created male and female.
 This is reaffirmed in Genesis 5:2.
 Barth finds here the specific locus of the image of God in man as a “Thou.”
-“Man can and will always be man before God and among his fellows only as he is man in relationship to woman and woman in relationship to man.”14This view is weakened to the extent one rejects Barth’s other notion that the divine counsel of verse 26 is intended by the author to supply the divine prototype of which man is the copy.
+“Man can and will always be man before God and among his fellows only as he is man in relationship to woman and woman in relationship to man.”14 This view is weakened to the extent one rejects Barth’s other notion that the divine counsel of Genesis 1:26 is intended by the author to supply the divine prototype of which man is the copy.
 I have abandoned that notion, and I find nothing else in the text to compel me to think the author intended to say that the bisexuality of mankind is an essential part of the image.

 Finally, if we look at Genesis 9:6, we see again that all the author tells us is a consequence of man’s possessing the image of God.
-Because man is made in the image of God, “whoever sheds the blood of man, by man shall his blood be shed.”
-The most important thing about this text is that it comes after the Fall of mankind into sin.
+Because man is made in the image of God, “Whoever sheds the blood of man, by man shall his blood be shed.”
+The most important thing about this text is that it comes after the fall of mankind into sin.
 Negatively, there is no indication that man has lost the image.
-Positively, the benefits of being created in God’s image continue to be preset realities after the Fall.
-I, therefore, concur with Barth that “…it is not surprising that neither in the rest of the Old Testament nor in the New is there any trace of the abrogation of this ideal state, or of the partial or complete destruction of the imago Dei.”15 (I have yet to demonstrate the whole of this statement, however.)
+Positively, the benefits of being created in God’s image continue to be preset realities after the fall.
+I, therefore, concur with Barth that “It is not surprising that neither in the rest of the Old Testament nor in the New is there any trace of the abrogation of this ideal state, or of the partial or complete destruction of the imago Dei”15 (I have yet to demonstrate the whole of this statement, however).

 The following conclusions may be drawn from the foregoing discussion: That man is in the image of God means that man as a whole person, both physically and spiritually, is in some sense like his Maker.
 Just what the nature of this likeness is, we are not told.
-But we are told what really matters: even as sinners we bear God’s image.
-As a result of this image in us, we have dominion over all the earth and we have a right to live out our days upon the earth.
+But we are told what really matters: Even as sinners we bear God’s image.
+As a result of this image in us, we have dominion over all the earth, and we have a right to live out our days upon the earth.
 Beyond this teaching about the image of God in man, the Old Testament is silent.